elitwilson/beeflang/README.md

 # Beeflang 🥩

-A Turing-complete programming language honoring the Church of Beef
+The first Beef Oriented Programming Language, in honor of the Church of Beef

 ## What is this?

-Beeflang is a **fully functional, Turing-complete** interpreted programming language built from scratch in Go as a learning project.
-It features beef-themed keywords, Python-like syntax, and supports functions, loops, conditionals, and recursion.
+Beeflang is a **fully functional, Turing-complete** interpreted programming language built from scratch in Go.
+It honors the congregation through a Python-like syntax, and supports functions, loops, and conditionals.

 ## Example Programs